marcelojsilva/chat-copilot/scripts/deploy/README.md

 - `F1` and `D1` SKUs for the App Service Plans are not currently supported for this deployment in order to support private networking.

-- Chat Copilot deployments use Azure Active Directory for authentication.
+- Chat AI deployments use Azure Active Directory for authentication.
 All endpoints (except `/healthz` and `/authInfo`) require authentication to access.

 # Configure your environment